 Holding a cell phone to your ear is dangerous.
-There’s no longer any debate about this fact, and public health bodies globally advise against it.
+There’s no longer any debate about this: public health bodies globally strongly advise against it.

 That being the case, what about putting a radiation-emitting device inside your ear where it’s even closer to your brain?

-Wireless earbuds like AirPods deliver EMF radiation straight to the brain via your ear canal.
-That’s not only very close to your brain, it’s also a part of your head without the skull to provide even some basic level of shielding against the EMF – the radiation has a straight shot to your brain.
+Wireless earbuds like AirPods deliver EMF radiation straight inside your head via your ear canal.
+That’s not only very close to your brain but also a part of your head without the skull to provide even some basic level of shielding against the EMF.
+The radiation has a straight shot to your brain.

 So even with emission levels lower than that of a cell phone, there’s the factor of higher absorption.